campbellnicholas/resume/README.md

 * Added team and position styling for better content hierarchy
 * Fixed theme color variables to use proper opacity syntax
 * Configured PostCSS for Tailwind processing
+* Updated style for Core Competencies and Technologies sections
+* Updated style for contact form

 ### 2025 04 08
 * Implemented theme system with light, dark, sepia, and high-contrast modes